craftcms/craft/README.md

 ## Getting Started

-This repository is a [Composer](https://getcomposer.org/) “project,” intended for use with the `composer create-project` command.
+This repository is a bare-bones [Composer](https://getcomposer.org/) “project,” intended for use with the `composer create-project` command.
+It contains only the folders and files absolutely required to run Craft.

 > **Note**
 > Our [tutorial](https://craftcms.com/docs/getting-started-tutorial/) covers this setup process in greater depth.
 If you get stuck, give it a once-over; if things still aren’t clicking, help is never far away in [our community](https://craftcms.com/community) or via [official support](https://craftcms.com/support-services).